Quick Answer

 - The WKSI free-writing exemption permits ORAL offers too, not just written.
 A WKSI can road-show institutional accounts in the pre-filing period and structure the deal before the registration statement is on file.

 - The exemption is available only to WKSIs.
-Non-WKSIs must rely on the 30-day safe harbor or the regularly-released-information safe harbors during the pre-filing period.
+Non-WKSIs must rely on the 30-day safe harbor, the regularly-released-information safe harbors, or, for an EGC, the separate test-the-waters carve-out, during the pre-filing period.

 The 30-day pre-filing safe harbor is a non-exclusive safe harbor available to any issuer.